How to Access High Traffic and Very Busy Websites

 Access busy websites through different platforms

 There’s more than one way to get to a website.
-Sometimes, the mobile site or an official app can get you in faster because they’re built to be more efficient.
+Sometimes, the mobile site or an official app can get you in faster because they’re built to be more efficient, or might even be hosted on a different server that isn’t too busy.

 Pro tip: How to Skip Download Wait Time for Some Websites